thjbdvlt/pgsql.vim/README.md

-PostgreSQL syntax in Vim. it is so minimal that it's actually incomplete, and very lazy.
+PostgreSQL syntax in Vim. it is so minimal that it's actually incomplete.

 - `anyname()`: this is a function
 - `anyname ()`: this is not a function